aviaryan/awesome-no-login-web-apps/README.md

 * [Word Safety](http://wordsafety.com/) - Check if words are abusive in any languages.
 * [OEIS®](http://oeis.org/) - The On-Line Encyclopedia of Integer Sequences®, helps in cryptography as well as formulating odd looking sequences.
 * [Directed Grap Editor (CS Academy)](https://csacademy.com/app/graph_editor/) - Draw directed graph systems with and without edge values and physics.
+* [Abc-Map](https://abc-map.fr) - Create geographical maps, pick data from the data store, process data to create visualizations, export or share your maps online.

 <a name="text-tools"></a>